 The first years of settlement were nearly disastrous.
 Cursed with poor soil, an unfamiliar climate and workers who were ignorant of farming, Phillip had great difficulty keeping the men alive.
 The colony was on the verge of outright starvation for several years, and the marines sent to keep order were not up to the task.
 Phillip, who proved to be a tough but fair-minded leader, persevered by appointing convicts to positions of responsibility and oversight.
 Floggings and hangings were commonplace, but so was egalitarianism.
 As Phillip said before leaving England: “In a new country there will be no slavery and hence no slaves.”

 Though Phillip returned to England in 1792, the colony became prosperous by the turn of the 19th century.
 Feeling a new sense of patriotism, the men began to rally around January 26 as their founding day.
 Historian Manning Clarke noted that in 1808 the men observed the “anniversary of the foundation of the colony” with “drinking and merriment.”

-Finally, in 1818, January 26 became an official holiday, marking the 30th anniversary of British settlement in Australia.
-And, as Australia became a sovereign nation, it became the national holiday known as Australia Day.
-Today, Australia Day serves both as a day of celebration for the founding of the white British settlement, and as a day of mourning for the Aborigines who were slowly dispossessed of their land as white colonization spread across the continent.
+In 1818, January 26 became an official holiday, marking the 30th anniversary of British settlement in Australia.
+As Australia became a sovereign nation, it became the national holiday known as Australia Day.
+In recent times, Australia Day has become increasingly controversial as it marks the start of when the continent's indigenous people were gradually dispossessed of their land as white colonization spread across the continent.